Private education providers

 The answer is 'no' if the student lodges an external appeal outside the provider's stated timeframe.

 In this case, the provider can report the student under section 19 of the ESOS Act.
-However, our Office can still investigate the complaint whether or not the student has been reported.
+However, we can still investigate the complaint whether or not the student has been reported.

 The provisions of standard 10.4 also apply, which means that if our investigation results in a decision that supports the student, the registered provider must immediately implement any decision or recommendation and/or corrective and preventative action required and advise the student of the outcome.